-- HTML Fixes for Kindle: Advanced Self Publishing for Kindle Books, or Tips on Tinkering with HTML from Microsoft Word or Anything Else So Your Ebook Looks as Good as It Possibly Can
+- HTML Fixes for Kindle: Advanced Publishing for Kindle Books, or Tips on Tinkering with HTML from Microsoft Word or Anything Else So Your Ebook Looks as Good as It Possibly Can (Kindle Tech 3)

-- Createspace and Kindle Self-Publishing Masterclass - The Step-by-Step Author's Guide to Writing, Publishing and Marketing Your Books on Amazon
+- Createspace and Kindle Self-Publishing Masterclass - 2015 Second Edition: The Step-by-Step Author's Guide to Writing, Publishing and Marketing Your Books on Amazon

 - The Kindle Formatting Bible: How To Format Your Ebook For Kindle Using Microsoft Word (Kindle Publishing Bible 2)

 - Publishing on Amazon Kindle-The Complete Guide for eBook Kindle Business!: How to Start a Home Based eBook Kindle Business to Earn Extra Money and Passive Income (publishing on amazon, kindle direct)

 Scribendi offers Books and Software in association with Amazon.com.
 Portions copyright Amazon Inc. and its affiliates used under license.